Apple Asks 12,000 Silicon Valley Employees to Work From Home

 · Tech giants including Facebook, Amazon, and Google have asked employees to work from home amid the novel coronavirus outbreak.

 · Facebook and Amazon have...
-Business Insider Also reported by •Zee News •9to5Mac •MacRumours.com •bizjournals
+Business Insider Also reported by •Zee News •9to5Mac •bizjournals

 Tweets about this